toggledbits/IntesisWMPGateway/README.md

 The plugin creates two device types and services:

-1. Type , service `urn:toggledbits-com:serviceId:IntesisWMPGateway1`, which
+1. Type `urn:schemas-toggledbits-com:device:IntesisWMPGateway:1`, service `urn:toggledbits-com:serviceId:IntesisWMPGateway1`, which contains state and actions associated with the plugin itself;
-1. Type , service `urn:toggledbits-com:serviceId:IntesisWMPDevice1`, which contains the state and actions associated with each IntesisBox device;
+1. Type `urn:schemas-toggledbits-com:device:IntesisWMPDevice:1`, service `urn:toggledbits-com:serviceId:IntesisWMPDevice1`, which contains state and actions associated with each IntesisBox gateway discovered;

 ### IntesisGateway1 Service Actions and Variables ###

-The IntesisGateway1 service, which must be referenced using its full name `urn:toggledbits-com:serviceId:IntesisWMPGateway1`, contains the state and actions associated with the gateway device itself.
+The `IntesisGateway1` service, which must be referenced using its full name `urn:toggledbits-com:serviceId:IntesisWMPGateway1`, contains the state and actions associated with the gateway device itself.
 It is associated with the `urn:schemas-toggledbits-com:device:IntesisWMPGateway:1` device type.